NavigationPage

 |---|---|---|---|

-NavigationPage.BackButtonContent | object? | null | Custom content rendered inside the back button for a specific page. |
+NavigationPage.BackButtonContent | object? | null | Custom content for the back button. |

-NavigationPage.TopCommandBar | Control? | null | A control rendered in the right zone of the navigation bar when that page is active. |
+NavigationPage.TopCommandBar | Control? | null | Command content displayed on the right side of the navigation bar for this page. |

-NavigationPage.BottomCommandBar | Control? | null | A control rendered in a command bar area below the page content when that page is active. |
+NavigationPage.BottomCommandBar | Control? | null | A command bar displayed below the page content. |

 BarLayoutBehavior values